wikimedia/eventgate/README.md

 - Should we have a query param to allow/disallow partial batch production on any error? i.e. should remaining events be produced if one fails?
 This is the default behavior, but maybe users want to configure this.

-- Should `?hasty=true` (fire and forget) mode use a non 'guarunteed' (async no ack) Kafka producer?
-- Should default eventbus have a setting to skip validation?
-This might be useful for schemaless JSON produce over HTTP.

 - Ask Petr: What is best practice for requiring relative library module files? ../../lib???